-Once lion products are imported into the USA they are used in different ways.
+Legally imported lion products in the USA are used in different ways.
 Most of the trophies are probably kept as a memento by hunters, but it is likely there is also a re-sale market (although this will be restricted by national legislation such as the Lacey Act).
 Most bones and claws were imported using the hunting purpose code, which could mean they are trophies from hunted lions exported in their individual parts, either to be used by the hunter or another individual.